 What happens when you lose?

-Completely in favour of stock tips provider.
+Completely in favour of the stock tips provider.

-Other profit sharing terms
+Other profit-sharing terms

 The actual profits are calculated based on the call they have shared and not the actual execution of the trade.
 So they share buy XYZ at ₹10 for a target of ₹14

-You may not be able to purchase the stock at ₹10 but managed to enter at ₹11 and then instead of waiting for the target of ₹14 you booked profit at ₹13 (remember losses are yours).
-So your profit may be ₹2 for the trade but the profit that you may need to share may be based on the tips they provided which is ₹4 (₹14-₹10).
+You may not be able to purchase the stock at ₹10 but managed to enter at ₹11, and then instead of waiting for the target of ₹14, you booked profit at ₹13 (remember, losses are yours).
+So your profit may be ₹2 for the trade, but the profit that you may need to share may be based on the tips they provided, which is ₹4 (₹14-₹10).

 100% Accurate Tips Scam